toddbranch/ECE382/notes/L2/index.md

     .word   main
 ```

-*Walk through the basic idea of the program.*

 For the machine to be able to execute our code, we have to convert it to machine code.
 That's where the assembler comes in.

 Here's the first step of our assembly process: